Research — Nov. 24, 2025

 Turning complexity into confidence

-ccc Institutions using the Exchange-Traded Derivatives Service report a significant reduction in manual effort, zero missed or delayed adjustments, stronger compliance and audit readiness, and the ability to seamlessly integrate derivatives data into internal risk and settlement systems.
+Financial Institutions consuming the Exchange-Traded Derivatives Service report a significant reduction in manual effort, zero missed or delayed adjustments, stronger compliance and audit readiness, and the ability to drive automation of adjustments into IBOR and settlement systems.

-By combining comprehensive exchange coverage, structured data delivery, and corporate action expertise, the Exchange-Traded Derivatives Service ensures that derivative adjustments shift from a point of operational risk to a source of resilience, transparency, and investor confidence.
-It means our clients can stay ahead of the curve and position themselves to benefit from the fast-growing interest in derivatives trading.
+By combining comprehensive exchange coverage, structured data delivery, and corporate action expertise, the Exchange-Traded Derivatives Service ensures that derivative adjustments shift from a point of operational risk to a source of certainty, transparency, and compliance and clients can stay ahead of the curve and scale-up in derivatives.

 Exchange-Traded Derivatives (ETDs) such as futures and options are indispensable tools for managing risk, capturing market exposure, and executing complex strategies.
-And the derivatives market is expanding, with demand for ETDs continuing to surge.
+Derivatives market is expanding, with demand for ETD products continuing to surge.

-The explosive growth in derivatives trading has created unprecedented opportunities - and equally unprecedented risks for firms that rely on fragmented or manual processes.
+The growth in derivatives trading has created unprecedented opportunities - and equally risks for firms that rely on fragmented or manual processes.

-With rapid growth comes more frequent adjustments, including higher corporate action volumes, cross-border complexities, and tighter deadlines as markets evolve toward near 24/7 trading.
+With rapid growth comes more frequent adjustment sproducts, cross-border complexities, and tighter deadlines as markets evolve toward near 24/7 trading.

 Fragmented data creates operational risk

-When corporate actions such as dividends, stock splits, or mergers are announced, these instruments must be adjusted in sync with the underlying securities.
-Yet many institutions are still managing these adjustments using a manual, fragmented process, even as the market for these products grows exponentially.
-This has given rise to fundamental operational challenges.
+When corporate actions such as dividends, stock splits, or mergers are announced on underlying securities, the active ETDs instruments must be adjusted in sync with the underlying securities.
+Yet many institutions are still managing these adjustments using a manual, fragmented process, created operational challenges.

 • Disjointed exchange notices: Each exchange (OCC, Eurex, ICE, NSE, and more) publishes adjustments in its own language, format, and methodology.
 Misinterpretations are common (misclassifying a cash dividend as a special dividend, for example) and often require multiple corrections to exchange notices.